 The Bureau of Labor Statistics defines an unemployed person as:

 Persons aged 16 years and older who had no employment during the reference week, were available for work, except for temporary illness, and had made specific efforts to find employment sometime during the 4-week period ending with the reference week.
 Persons who were waiting to be recalled to a job from which they had been laid off need not have been looking for work to be classified as unemployed.
 BLS Glossary

-To be classified as unemployed a person must be at least 16, not have a job, be willing to work, and done at least one thing in the prior four weeks to prove he or she is actively looking for a job.
-The unemployment rate may increase when more people are returning to work.
+To be classified as unemployed, a person must be at least 16, not have a job, be willing to work, and done at least one thing in the prior four weeks to prove he or she is actively looking for a job.
+Frequently the unemployment rate will increase when the economy begins to improve and people find jobs.
 Why?
-Because more people are joining the labor force and are seeking employment for the first time in a long time.
-Many of the long-term unemployed have become so discouraged they abandon their job search and drop out of the labor market.
-These people are not considered unemployed.
+Because a healthy economy pulls workers back into the labor force.
+Returning workers were not considered unemployed before if they are seeking employment for the first time in a long time.
 It is important to read the change in the labor force when analyzing an unemployment rate.

 Who is frictionally unemployed?

 Assume you are employed, but dissatisfied with your work.
 You choose to seek other opportunities, confident you will be able to find another job soon.
 You would be frictionally unemployed

 after resigning from your job.

 Workers change jobs.
 People enter and reenter the work force, such as students seeking a job following graduation, or mothers reentering the labor force.
 It takes time to match potential employees and employers.
 The applicant must search for a job, apply, and probably interview for a job.
 Employers may want to consider many applicants.
 This is a period of frictional unemployment.